Jaacky/sorcery-wiki/Simple-Password-Authentication.md

 **NOTE: 'redirect_back_or_to' used to be 'return_or_redirect_to' in v0.3.0 and before.**

+**NOTE: In Rails 4, you'll need to remove the attr_accessible line in the user model and you will need to edit the user_params in the Users controller to include password and password_confirmation and not salt and crypted_password.**

 In this tutorial we will generate a new Rails 3 app and add sorcery as the registration/authentication engine.
 At the end of the tutorial we will be able to register a user, and then login and logout with a username and a password.